nxadm/rakudo-pkg/README.md

 [![Build Status](https://travis-ci.org/nxadm/rakudo-pkg.svg?branch=master)](https://travis-ci.org/nxadm/rakudo-pkg)

 **If you're an end-user looking for native Rakudo Linux packages, you'll find them here: https://github.com/nxadm/rakudo-pkg/releases**
-**In constrast with Rakudo Star, these Rapudo Perl 6 Linux packages are _small_ and _precompiled_ and -by design (e.g. for containers)- don't provide any pre-installed modules.
+**In constrast with Rakudo Star, these Rakudo Perl 6 Linux packages are _small_ and _precompiled_ and -by design (e.g. for containers)- don't provide any pre-installed modules.
 A script to install zef (Perl 6 module package manager) as root and as a user is provided.**

 **See the "About the packages" info below for more information**